 I am planning on traveling outside of the U.S. for official UCO business.
 What do I need to do?

-Always register your travel with Risk Management at least 60 days in advance, if possible.
+Always register your travel with Environmental Health and Safety at least 60 days in advance, if possible.
 When last-minute international travel is needed, please notify us as soon as possible.

 I am planning an event on campus.
-Do I need to contact Risk Management?
+Do I need to contact Environmental Health and Safety?

 - Vigorous physical activity